mathiiii-dev/Blog/README.md

 You can configure Laragon to test the contact form (it send a mail).

-Foolow the instructions here : https://laragon.org/docs/mail-sender.html
+Follow the instructions here : https://laragon.org/docs/mail-sender.html

 ![email](https://image.noelshack.com/fichiers/2020/49/6/1607181565-email.png)